Concurrent training methods for Kolmogorov-Arnold networks: Disjoint datasets and FPGA implementation: Introduction

+Strategies (ii)-(iv) focus specifically on parallelisation.
+Strategies (i)-(iii) are general and are valid for any choice of the basis functions.
+The implementation on FPGAs however relies on piecewise-linear basis functions.
 Although basis functions with continuous derivatives are essential for some applications, such as physics-informed modelling, they are not universally required.
 Moreover, the basis used during the training does not need to coincide with the basis used in the final model.
-In particular, a model may be trained efficiently using a piecewise-linear representation and subsequently upgraded to splines or other smooth bases with only minor post-training, thereby preserving accuracy while substantially reducing the training time.
-Thus, selecting piecewise-linear functions does not represent a move towards a more primitive model; instead, it enables faster optimisation while retaining full descriptive capabilities.
-The latter is further elaborated in \cite{Poluektov2023}.
+In particular, a model may be trained efficiently using a piecewise-linear representation and subsequently upgraded to splines or other bases with only minor post-training, thereby resulting in a spline-based model under substantially reduced training time\footnote{This has been proposed in the previous publication by the authors \cite{Poluektov2023}, implemented in the C++ code, and computationally tested.
+The example code is available at https://github.com/andrewpolar/kanpro}.
+Thus, selecting piecewise-linear functions does not represent a move towards a more primitive model; instead, it enables faster training while retaining full descriptive capabilities.